 That’s how you will get hired and start landing the exciting projects you crave.

-By the way, you might think I have a scummy ulterior motive to say this because I’m launching a new visual design course.
-But, that’s confusing cause and effect.
-I’m not advocating visual design because I have a product to sell.
-I made a product about visual design because I believe in it. if you’re a new designer, even if you don’t buy my course, I hope you learn visual design somehow!
+By the way, you might think I have a scummy ulterior motive to say this because I teach visual design course.
+But, I’m not advocating visual design because I have a product to sell.
+I made a product about visual design because I believe in it.
+If you’re a new designer, even if you don’t buy my course, I hope you learn visual design somehow!